beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-**![todo][tutor online indicator???]**

 # **<a style="color: var(--ion-color-dark);" name="my-contributions">My Contributions</a>**

 <hr style="border-bottom: 2px solid var(--ion-color-secondary);" />

 In the winter and spring of 2023, I served as the technical lead for the Revolution Now for Mobile project.

-I started off with a Product Requirements Document created by one of my colleagues, the product manager, which contained a list of user stories.
+I started off with a product requirements document created by the product manager, which contains a list of use cases:

 <div
   style="display: flex; flex-direction: row; justify-content: center;"